KatrinaKudar/Portfolio/README.md

 Who is it for?
 This dashboard is designed for:
 - Senior leaders
 - HR professionals
-- Financial analysts

 Purpose:
 - Optimize headcount
 - Manage costs
 - Align staffing levels with strategic goals

-Q&A Target:
-How will it help in decision-making?
-The dashboard provides real-time insights into headcount trends, enabling leaders to make data-driven decisions about hiring, promotions, and workforce reductions.
+Decision-making assistance: This dashboard provides real-time insights into headcount trends, enabling leaders to make data-driven decisions about hiring, promotions, and workforce reductions.
 By visualizing key metrics such as turnover rates, departmental headcount, and cost per employee, decision-makers can identify areas for improvement and allocate resources more effectively.

-How will it monitor a system?
-The dashboard continuously tracks headcount data from various sources, ensuring that the information is always up-to-date.
-It includes alerts and notifications for significant changes or anomalies, allowing HR and finance teams to respond promptly to any issues.

-How will it track progress toward a goal?
+KPI
+Progress Toward a Goal
+KPI and Progress Toward a Goal:
-The dashboard includes goal-setting features that allow users to set and monitor headcount targets.
-Progress towards these goals is visualized through interactive charts and graphs, making it easy to see how current staffing levels compare to desired outcomes.
-This helps ensure that the organization stays on track with its strategic workforce planning.
+The dashboard provides a comprehensive view of headcount targets, enabling users to track progress through dynamic charts and graphs.
+These visualizations facilitate a clear comparison between current staffing levels and desired outcomes, ensuring alignment with the organization’s strategic workforce planning objectives.

 ## Python Projects